jasny/http-signature/README.md

 [Guzzle](http://docs.guzzlephp.org) is the most popular HTTP Client for PHP.
 The middleware has a `forGuzzle()` method that creates a callback which can be used as Guzzle middleware.

+When using the middleware for Guzzle, it's not required to pass a `$keyId` to the constructor.
+Instead use Guzzle option `signature_key_id`.
+This also allows the option use different keys per request or disable signing for requests.

 ```php
 use GuzzleHttp\HandlerStack;
 use GuzzleHttp\Client;